Vertu: Service functions

-Device Customization
+Device customisation

-The concierge service has also been used to facilitate bespoke device customizations.
-This has included commissioning phones made with non-standard materials, such as meteorite fragments, or arranging for personalized engravings by specialized artisans.
+The concierge service has also been used to facilitate bespoke device customisations.
+This has included commissioning phones made with non-standard materials, such as meteorite fragments, or arranging for personalised engravings by specialised artisans.

-Information Security
+Information security

 Vertu has marketed its devices with an emphasis on enhanced security features, targeting clients concerned with privacy and data protection.
 The security approach reportedly incorporates both hardware and software measures.

-Hardware and Software Features
+Hardware and software features

 According to company information, Vertu's security architecture has included several key components: